neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 `: Account` - an account object with following members:

-- `address: string` - Address of the connected account
+- `address: string` - address of the connected account
-- `publicKey: string` - Public key of the connected account
+- `publicKey: string` - public key of the connected account
-- `label?: string` - A label the users has set to identify their account
+- `label?: string` - a label the users has set to identify their account

 ##### Example